OctopusDeploy/docs/docs/deployments/terraform/preparing-your-terraform-environment/index.md

 ---
-title: Terraform remote state
+title: Preparing your Terraform environment
-description: Using remote state with Octopus
+description: Configuring remote state, backends, and cloud accounts using Terraform with Octopus
 position: 10
 ---